 4. Video for training and onboarding

 Internal corporate videos are a great way of reducing training time and an awesome learning tool for new hires.
-The benefits of this internal communication video idea also extend to existing employees.
+The benefits of these internal corporate video ideas also extend to existing employees.

 Training and onboarding new employees can be an extremely time-consuming process.
 It can be even more complicated if your company is dealing with dispersed employees across the globe.